-Mr. Daviau was an active producer and significant contributor to capital markets revenue in Canada and the United States, particularly in relation to the Great Canadian Gaming, DHX Media, Intertain Group and NYX Gaming Group transactions.
-He therefore participated in the Canaccord Genuity capital markets compensation pools for Canada and the United States and received \$1,000,000 on a basis no more favourable than other revenue producers are compensated.
+Mr. Daviau is an active producer and significant contributor to the Company's capital markets revenue in Canada and the United States and was directly involved in investment banking mandates that contributed to the Company's total revenues aggregating to approximately \$18.5 million.
+As a revenue producer he participates in the Canaccord Genuity capital markets incentive compensation pools for Canada and the United States and received \$2,100,000 on a basis no more favourable than other revenue producers are compensated.